 Watch via HBO Go

-However, as I previously mentioned, accessing HBO Go online or through the accompanying app requires you to purchase a premium HBO package.
-If you already have cable, you can expect an HBO subscription to cost you an upwards of $15 at the least, with the exact rate fluctuating based on your surrounding region and the host of available promotions.
+However, as previously mentioned, accessing HBO Go online or through the accompanying app requires you to purchase a premium HBO package.
+If you already have cable, you can expect an HBO subscription to cost you an upwards of $15 at the very least, with the exact rate fluctuating based on your region and the host of available promotions.
 HBO Go is free once you opt for a subscription through participating TV providers, though, and accessible using the HBO Go website or a slew of different platforms ranging from Apple to Android.
 The list of supported platforms is listed below, but keep in mind HBO Go availability is based on your service provider and may not be available for certain platforms within a specified area.
 Nonetheless, each new episode of Game of Thrones will be available for viewing within HBO Go immediately upon airing.

 |Apple iPad||PlayStation 4|